ryancardenas/wqu-final-project/README.md

 Code for the final project of the M.Sc. in Financial Engineering at WorldQuant University.

 ## Authors
-Ryan Cardenas
-Qihu Zhang
-Rakotoarimanana Nomenjanahary (Hosea Levi)
+Ryan Cardenas, Qihu Zhang, and Rakotoarimanana Nomenjanahary (Hosea Levi)